meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ## Challenges

 - Challenge 1: It Works on My Machine!
-  - Inspect the provided complete ADK agent and verify its tool execution locally with zero code changes.
 - Challenge 2: Contain Your Excitement
-  - Build a custom container image, push to Artifact Registry, and deploy to Agent Runtime with optimized scaling.
 - Challenge 3: Badge, Please!
-  - Configure SPIFFE-based Agent Identity and enforce the principle of least privilege for cloud resources.
 - Challenge 4: Bouncer at the Gate
-  - Protect your agent against prompt injections, jailbreaks, and PII leakage with Agent Gateway and Model Armor.
 - Challenge 5: Keeping It Real (Time)
-  - Set up Online Monitors on Agent Platform to continuously score production traffic on task success, tool usage, and safety.

 ## Prerequisites